Styling your spreadsheet

 - Excel_AddStyle (WorkbookID, "name", JSON object defining the style options);

-- Excel_SetStyleOptions ( WorkbookID, "name", JSON object defining the style options)
+- Excel_SetStyleOptions (WorkbookID, "name", JSON object defining the style options)

 The JSON style object: Use the function JSON to create the object.
-The JSON function takes a comma-separated list of key/value pairs, where all odd parameter numbers are the keys, and the even parameter numbers are the value.
+The JSON function takes a comma-separated list of key/value pairs, where all odd parameter numbers are the keys, and the even parameter numbers are the values.
 For the JSON parameters, the datatype of the parameter must be JSON, not a string containing a JSON.

 Example: